Small business cultures need to evolve along with work force

 That means allowing more casual attire when clients aren't around, and giving staffers laptops so they don't have to work long hours at their desks.

 "They want to be home.
-They want to be watching the playoffs while they work," Perry says.
+They want to be watching the playoffs while they work," Perry said.

-"They want to feel appreciated and be included in the firm decisions," Perry says.
+"They want to feel appreciated and be included in the firm's decisions," Perry said.

 They also need an atmosphere that's less rigid than old-style corporate environments.
-Owners have come to recognize that reading personal email, texting friends and doing online searches for personal matters are a part of life, and not just for younger people.
-Baby boomer staffers are just as likely to be checking their phones periodically during the day as their younger colleagues are.
+Owners have come to recognize that reading personal e-mail, texting friends and doing online searches for personal matters are a part of life, and not just for younger people.
+Baby boomer staffers are just as likely to be checking their phones periodically during the day as their younger colleagues.

 Guy Fardone recognizes that younger employees, those known as millennials, are in some regards more openly ambitious than baby boomers or Generation Xers, people who are now in their 40s and 50s.
 They want to know what their next move is.